syncfusion-content/ej2-richtexteditor-docs/ej2-javascript/rich-text-editor/toolbar.md

 {% previewsample "page.domainurl/code-snippet/rich-text-editor/custom-tool-cs1" %}
 {% endif %}

+>Note:On opening the dependencies component in the custom toolbar, the Rich Text Editor gets focused out, and a blur handler has been called.
+During that time range, can't get properly.
+So, use the cssClass property in the dependency component.

 ## Quick inline toolbar

 Quick commands are opened as context-menu on clicking the corresponding element.
 The commands must be passed as string collection to image, text, and link attributes of the [`quickToolbarSettings`](../api/rich-text-editor/quickToolbarSettings/#quicktoolbarsettings) property.